Think you can tell which actors are Mexican?

 “I am Mexican...
-I grew up in a very culturally Mexican environment,” the actor says.
+I grew up in a very culturally Mexican environment,” he says.

 While the actor’s dad is “very, very Mexican, but Tex-Mex,” according to Kevin.
 Which means he is a Texan of Mexican descent.

-Kevin too was born in Texas, and as a kid, Kevin shares that “my mom forced me to speak Spanish.”
+Kevin too was born in Texas, and as a kid, “my mom forced me to speak Spanish.”

 18. Camren Bicondova

 Camren played Selina Kyle/Catwoman on the series Gotham.

 The role was perfect for her because Camren is a dancer, so she could pull Catwoman’s gracious movements.

 To her Mexicannes: Camren’s granddad, Patrick Bicondova, is mostly of Mexican descent.

 Three of his grandparents were Mexican-Americans from New Mexico and Arizona.